 Although we print in CMYK color mode, we require that images are uploaded in the sRGB color space.
 If any other color profile is used for uploading (such as Adobe RGB), the printed result may have unpredictable variations in brightness, contrast, or coloring.
 Find instructions on how to change your color profile here.

 Often, it is necessary to edit for the differences in how images transfer from screen to print since ink on paper does not have the same advantages as a high-res backlit computer screen.
 Also, since we use uncoated matte paper in many of our products, the ink absorbs a bit more and thus images that are dark can look even darker in print.
 One trick you can use to account for the transition from screen to print is to drop your screen brightness down slightly (no less than 50%) and then make any adjustments to brightness or contrast from there to help ensure a bright and clear print.

 How do I change my HEIC files to jpg?

 Some iPhone images are in the file format .heic.
 These files are great for saving storage space; however, they are not compatible with our editor.
-Our editor can only upload .jpg or .png images, so always remember to double-check and convert any files that are in any other format before attempting an upload.
+Our desktop website can only upload .jpg or .png images, so always remember to double-check and convert any files that are in any other format before attempting an upload.

 In Preview on Mac, go to File > Export.
 In the Format section, select JPEG or PNG and hit save.